 I had a million things to do before I could go to bed last night, so what did I do instead?
 I went to a 10:00 candlelight service.
 It was wonderful.
 But long.
 I didn’t get home until after midnight.

-Perfect: I got to sing some of my favorite Christmas carols, there were well-read readings from Scripture, we sang Silent Night by candlelight.
+It was perfect: I got to sing some of my favorite Christmas carols, there were well-read readings from Scripture, we sang Silent Night by candlelight.

 As we left, the minister shook our hands, introduced himself, asked how we happened upon his small church and told us to consider Holy Redeemer our church home.